 Specific actions are IRS audit red flags, which can raise or reduce your odds of getting audited.
 So what can you do to prevent an audit?
 Read on to learn 16 IRS audit red flags and how to avoid them.

 IRS audit red flags

-Keep in mind, having IRS audit red flags in your tax return is not necessarily a problem.
+Keep in mind, having an IRS audit of a red flag in your tax return isn’t necessarily a problem.
 If you do get audited, all you need is the appropriate paperwork to prove that your claims are legitimate and accurate.
-That’s why it’s imperative that you keep rigorous files on your income and expenditures every year!
+That’s why it’s important to keep rigorous files on your income and expenditures every year!

 Of course, legitimate credits and deductions can reduce your adjusted gross income.
 But if there’s too big a disparity between the figure the IRS receives and one you report, that’s a major red flag.